“Ten years to live..."

 This is how my 100 life goals project began.

 It has been said that to know oneself is the greatest assignment on earth.
 That mission is the theme of my new book, The Art of Fully Living: 1 Man.
 10 Years.
-100 Life Goals - Lessons Learned In Pursuit Of Everything.
+100 Life Goals - Lessons Learned In Pursuit Of Fulfillment.

 I’ll tell the story of my unique journey- the triumphs, challenges, and key lessons.